adityapnv/battleship-service/README.md

 - If you hit an opponent's ship but don't sink it entirely, the response will be "Hit" without revealing which ship was hit.
 If you sink an opponent's ship, the response will be "Sunk".
 - Continue taking turns attacking each other until one player successfully sinks all the opponent's ships.
 - The player who sinks all the opponent's ships first is declared the winner.

+## Note:
+- The attacking player's turn continues when the opponent responds with 'Hit' or 'Sunk'.
+- The player's turn will not change if the player chooses an already attacked cell.
+- The player's turn changes when the opponent responds with 'Miss'.

 ### Actual Game For Reference
 ![img.png](src/main/resources/img3.png)